 Walk on the Beach in West Seattle

 Did you know beaches in Washington can be private?
 I didn't know that.
-That's not a thing here in California.
+That's not a thing where I grew up in California.
 Alki Beach Park, a public beach, in West Seattle covers approximately 135 acres between Alki Point and Duwamish Head.
 It has a half mile of beachfront and was the first public salt-water bathing beach on the west coast.
 The water temperatures range from 46 to 56 degrees Fahrenheit depending on the season.
 There are picnic benches, an art studio, and bathrooms.
 There's even a miniature Statue of Liberty.

 The beach used to be home to the Luna Park amusement park and featured a carousel, a Ferris wheel, a roller coaster, a restaurant, and a boat chute.
 Today, all that remains are pilings visible at low tide at Duwamish Head.
 The beach has some of the best views of the downtown skyline, and it's one of the only sandy beaches in Seattle.